Entrepreneurship is the last refuge of the troublemaking individual.

 “I just want to let you know you could make a lot of money working with me and you wouldn’t actually need to work,” he said.
-He then lunged at me with his liver-lips, planted a disgusting wet one and grabbed for a handful of boob.
+He then lunged at me with his liver-lips, planted a disgusting wet one, and grabbed for a handful of boob.

 Thank God I was thinking on my toes.
 I immediately screamed at him, “My boyfriend is a gun-toting hunter who rarely misses a shot.
-If you don’t start this car and take me back this instant, I swear, I’ll have him shoot you!”
+If you don’t start the car and take me back this instant, I swear, I’ll have him shoot you!”

 With that, the randy old goat started up the car and skidded off, gravel flying and the fear of being hunted and shot evident on his sagging mug.

 The management took care of old Liver Lips and he ended up moving back to Montreal in humiliation.
 I was then assigned to a wild woman who could sell waterproofing to a duck.
 She was six years older and worldly and taught me many important things about being a woman and about the fine art of selling.
 She did, however, use my rookie status to turn me into her personal ‘Driving Miss Daisy’ assistant while she slept on long hauls and made me wait endlessly while she took care of her personal agenda.
 I finally put my foot down when one day after a week on the road, she asked me to sniff her pants to see if they were fresh enough to wear again.